AshwanthramKL/Frequent-Q-A/Readme.md

-# Modal
+# Questions and Answers

-This is a solution to the Modal project which is a part of John Smilga's 15 JS projects tutorial.
+This is a solution to the Questions and Answers project which is a part of John Smilga's 15 JS projects tutorial.

 ## Table of contents